DongxuanHe/DongxuanHe.github.io/_projects/4_project.md

 Active learning (AL) reduces annotation cost by iteratively selecting the most informative unlabeled samples for labeling, rather than labeling the full dataset upfront.
 In this project, we conduct a survey-driven, controlled empirical comparison of representative AL acquisition strategies on **Fashion-MNIST**, using a single unified experimental pipeline so that observed performance differences primarily stem from the query strategy itself.

 This is a collaborative project conducted under a shared experimental protocol.
-While multiple acquisition methods are evaluated, this page places particular emphasis on **BALD (Bayesian Active Learning by Disagreement)**, whose behavior exhibits an especially instructive accuracy–efficiency trade-off. :contentReference[oaicite:0]{index=0}
+While multiple acquisition methods are evaluated, this page places particular emphasis on **BALD (Bayesian Active Learning by Disagreement)**, whose behavior exhibits an especially instructive accuracy–efficiency.

 ## Experimental Framework (Unified Protocol)